factor-hmc/book/src/about/online-platform/interpreter/future.md

       `+` adds a "call the function `+` on the current stack contents" instruction to the end of the accumulator.
-    - _If the token is a parsing word_, it is _not_ added to the accumulator vector--instead, it is executed immediately, running special parsing primitives to parse code occurring after it and modifying the accumulator vector accordingly.
+    - _If the token is a parsing word_, it is _not_ added to the accumulator vector—instead, it is executed immediately, running special parsing primitives to parse code occurring after it and modifying the accumulator vector accordingly.
 For instance, `{` interrupts normal Factor parsing, consumes tokens until a `}` is